aaronrbg/tinyapp/README.md

 - Install all dependencies (using the `npm install` command).
 - Start the web server with the `npm start` command.
 - Browse to `http://localhost:8080/`
-- If the defualy port 8080

 ## Customization
-- Change the defualt port in `express_server.js`
+- Change the defualt port in `express_server.js` if 8080 is not open on your local machine